marsbard/grua/README.md

 </a>

 Fill the grua containers by creating or fetching docker images.
-The same dependency ordering is respected as for the [`stack`](#cli_stack) command, that is, the 'before' and 'after' elements of the configuration are taken into account.
+The same dependency ordering is respected as for the [`stack`](#cli-stack) command, that is, the 'before' and 'after' elements of the configuration are taken into account.

 Equivalent to running `docker build` when the configuration contains a 'build' element, or else equivalent to `docker run` when the configuration contains an 'image' element.

-You can pass multiple container names, e.g. `grua fill postfix alfresco mysql` and each one will be filled, and the ordering of the configuration file, rather than what is passed on the command line, will be respected.
+You can pass multiple container names, e.g. `grua fill postfix alfresco mysql` and each one will be filled, and the ordering that is passed on the command line will be respected.

+If no container names are passed, all containers that are defined will be filled.

+If you fill a container that has already been filled, and has not been subsequently emptied, then it is likely that all the layers defined in the Dockerfile will be built from cache.

 <a name="cli-empty">
 #### empty
 </a>

 Empty the grua containers.
 First `grua` attempts to unstack the container, if the container is not stacked a harmless error is reported.
 Then the image is removed using `docker rmi`.
+Note that this tends to remove all the intermediate containers from the cache too, so filling the container again will not have any cached images to rely on and thus will take longer to fill.

-If multiple container names are passed they will be emptied in reverse order to the dependencies listed in the configuration, for example, this config fragment:
+If no container names are passed, all containers will be emptied in reverse order to the dependencies listed in the configuration, for example, this config fragment:
 ```
 alfresco: